What Is Included in an Employment Credit Check

 Most often, employers check the credit of those applying for jobs that deal with money.
 For example, jobs that require confidentiality and financial integrity (including positions in banking, accounting, and investing) will likely require credit checks.
 The best way to prepare for an employment credit check is to know what is in yours.

 What Is (and Is Not) Included in an Employment Credit Check

 An employment credit check is one of many common background checks.
 Employers who check an applicant's credit typically use a third-party company.
 An employment credit report includes identifying information, such as your name, address, previous names and addresses, and Social Security number.

 It also shows the debt you have incurred, including credit card debt, mortgage and car payments, student and other loans, and your payment history of those debts and loans—including late payments.

 However, there is certain information that is not included in an employment credit report.
 For example, your date of birth is not included on the report.
 It also does not include your credit score.

 Laws Restricting Credit Checks

 Under the FCRA, here are some things employers must do (or must not do) when conducting a credit check on a potential or current employee:

 The employer must get your written approval.
 Before an employer conducts a credit check on you, the company must notify you in writing and get your written authorization.
-If you do not consent to the credit check, the employer might go forward with the interview process, but he or she may also reject your application on the spot.
+If you do not consent to the credit check, the employer might go forward with the interview process, but they may also reject your application on the spot.

 The report can’t include old information.
 Generally, the credit report cannot include negative information that is seven or more years old.
 It also cannot include bankruptcies that are more than 10 years old.